 What was announced for Changing Places?

-The full Budget 2020 is available to read on the government website.
+The full Budget 2021 is available to read on the Government website.
 But there were two main points relating to Changing Places:

-- £30 million Changing Places Fund will be launched to increase the provision of Changing Places toilets in existing public buildings.
+- £30 million Changing Places Fund will be available to increase the provision of Changing Places toilets in existing public buildings.

-- Building regulations will change by the end of 2020 to make Changing Places a legal requirement in all new public buildings.
+This funding announcement follows the new building regulations introduced from 1st January 2021 to make Changing Places a legal requirement in all new public buildings.

 How is the Changing Places Fund being allocated?